pip-services-samples/sample-beacons-node/Readme.md

 # Sample Beacons microservice in Node.js

-This sample demonstrate how to develop and dockerize microservices in Node.js using [Pip.Services](http://github.com/pip-services/pip-services) toolkit.
+This sample demonstrates how to develop and dockerize a microservice in Node.js using [Pip.Services](http://github.com/pip-services/pip-services) toolkit.

-The is simple microservice that does couple things:
+The is simple a microservice that does couple things:
 * Keeps list of beacons with their IDs and locations
 * Calculates estimated device position based on beacons it can see